corelan/pyencfsgui/README.md

 - Use Cmd+A to select the image, and then Cmd+C to copy it to clipboard
 - Launch finder, open the folder that contains the pyencfsgui.sh script.
 Select the file, right-click and choose "Get Info"
 - Select the icon in the upper left corner of the Info window.
 Then press Cmd+V to paste the image.

+## Known issues

+### Character limitations for passwords

+You're not supposed to use a single-tick (') or exclamation mark (!) in the password for new volumes.
+It may cause the 'expect' script to fail, and/or might end up setting a different password on the volume.
+If you insist on using a single-tick or exclamation mark, simply create the volume with encfs yourself, and then add the volume to the app (as opposed to creating it in the app itself)